-From 2009-2011, I served in the Obama Administration as Senior Advisor at the White House Office of National Drug Control Policy (ONDCP).
-Now I Direct the Institute on Drug Policy at UF and am a consultant working with governments, NGOs, the media, and other organizations on a wide range of drug policy issues.
+From 2009-2011, I served for a third time in the White House as the Obama Administration’s Senior Advisor at the White House Office of National Drug Control Policy (ONDCP).
+Now I am the head of SAM and direct the Institute on Drug Policy at UF and am a consultant working with governments, NGOs, the media, and other organizations on a wide range of drug policy issues.
 My areas of specialization include evidence-based drug prevention, treatment, and law enforcement (both domestic and international), as well as the impacts of drug legalization and “medical” marijuana.
-I am also a regular columnist at thefix.com and blogger at HuffingtonPost.
+I am also a regular columnist and blogger at the Huffington Post.

 Biographic Summary of Kevin A. Sabet, Ph.D.

 Author, consultant, advisor to three U.S. presidential administrations, and assistant professor, Kevin A. Sabet, Ph.D., has studied, researched, written about, and implemented drug policy for almost 20 years.
 He has worked in the Clinton (2000), Bush (2002-2003) Administrations, and in 2011 he stepped down after serving more than two years as the senior advisor to President Obama’s drug control director, having been the only drug policy staffer to have ever served as a political appointee in a Democrat and Republican administration.
 He has appeared since at the Aspen Ideas and New Yorker festivals, on the Organization of American States blue ribbon commission advising hemispheric drug policy, and in hundreds of forums and discussions promoting the ideas outlined in his first book, Reefer Sanity: Seven Great Myths About Marijuana, published by Beaufort.
 He has been featured on the front page of the New York Times and in virtually every major media publication and news channel on the subject of drug policy.